rowandey/Papyrus/README.md

 If a file path is specified then Papy will look for a JSON file and parse it.
 That parsed JSON will then be used as a body for the payload.

+--

+## Documentation
+The [User Documentation](docs/userDocumentation.md) and [Developer Documentation](docs/developerDocumentation.md) can provide further information on different aspects of Papy.

 ---